Frequently Asked Questions

 Q: What is a Drone?

 A: In the USA, the term “drone” is a nickname given to any aircraft in the category of Unmanned Aerial Vehicles (UAV), Unmanned Aerial Systems (UAS), or Small Unmanned Aerial Systems (sUAS) weighing less than 55 lbs.
 (The name is also used to describe unmanned military aircraft.)
 Almost all consumer drones are capable of carrying a payload (usually a camera) which captures images and/or video.
 Nearly all models offer the ability to “live stream” the media from the camera to the operator on the ground in real time, as well as to social media sites.
 The cost to operate the UAS units is much less than an airplane or helicopter and therefore we can offer commercial images and video at a lower cost.
 It also saves on resources such as fuel and aircraft maintenance and even reduces emissions since UAS devices run off batteries.

 Q: Is it illegal to operate drones commercially?

 A: It is only illegal to operate commercially if you do not have the proper licensing.
-All of our UAS operators are licensed pilots and have an FAA Part 107 UAS Airman Certificate and/or Section 333 Exemption.
+All of our UAS operators are licensed pilots and have an FAA Part 107 UAS Airman Certificate.
 On August 29, 2016, new FAA regulations (part 107) went into effect.
 Please refer to the chart at the bottom of this page for more information.
 Anyone operating drones commercially is required to have the proper certifications and regulatory requirements in place.

 Q: What is considered commercial drone operation?

 A: The FAA considers anything tied to income as commercial operation.
-This includes a roofer using shots of a roof on their website or a realtor using drone footage for a listing.
+This includes a roofer using drone shots of a roof for estimating costs, or a realtor using drone video for a listing.
 Even if the roofer or the realtor are not directly getting paid for the flight, the ultimate purpose is to earn income by winning new roofing clients or the sale of a real estate listing.
-Basically if you are flying for any purpose other than hobby or recreation, it is commercial use and you need a license and are expected to comply with commercial regulations.
+Basically if you are flying for any purpose other than hobby or recreation, it is commercial use and you need a license and are expected to comply with commercial regulations and airspace policies.

 Q: How high can you fly?